davidwale/thriller-frontend/README.md

 # Frontend for Point Transfer Web Application

 Welcome to the frontend repository of this Point Transfer Web Application!
-This repository contains the code for the client-side interface of our application, allowing users to interact with the system and transfer points between each other.
+This repository contains the code for the client-side interface of the application, allowing users to interact with the system and transfer points between each other.

 ## Table of Contents